Home >> Our research findings and insights >> Case studies and working papers

 Case studies and working papers

-In addition to its client-specific services, CTMA also conducts benchmarking and best-practice studies to help public and private sector organisations develop their customer experience management strategies.
+Case studies and working papersIn addition to our client-specific services we also conduct benchmarking, best-practice and industry-wide customer experience baseline studies to help public and private sector organisations develop their customer experience strategies.
 The following case studies and working papers are available for further reading upon request.

-Please click on the “Request a Copy” button for the document you are looking for and well happily send you a copy (usually within 24 hours).
+Please click on the “Request a Copy” button for the document you are looking for and we’ll happily send you a copy (usually within 24 hours).

 General topics:

-Counting the cost of bad customer experiences
+Counting the cost of bad customer experiencesCost of bad customer experiences

 At a time when most organisations are searching for ways to reduce their costs, a major challenge is how to justify investment in service quality and improving customer experience.

 This paper cuts through the rhetoric of “customer satisfaction” and reveals the compelling financial reasons why business today is ALL about Customer Experience.
-It summarises the “bottom line” impact of poor service and identifies six key economic truths of customer experience that can help quantify the financial risks of inaction and justify the imperative for improving customer satisfaction.
+It summarises the “bottom line” impact of poor service and identifies six key economic truths of customer experience that can help quantify the financial risks of inaction and justify the imperative for improving customer satisfaction.Request a copy

-Power industry:
+Power industry

 Customer experience baseline study of New Zealand electricity & gas supply companies (Summary of industry-wide findings)

-The energy industry is facing a wide range of domestic and global challenges, from legislative reform and mixed ownership models, to global fuel markets, climate change and predatory competition.
+Customer experience baseline Power industrystudy of New Zealand electricity & gas supply companies (Summary of industry-wide findings) The energy industry is facing a wide range of domestic and global challenges, from legislative reform and mixed ownership models, to global fuel markets, climate change and predatory competition.

 This working paper presents a summary of industry-wide observations and trends from the national customer experience baseline study of New Zealand electricity and gas companies.
 The study focused on the experience customers have when doing business with their energy supplier and provided participating power companies with a baseline of customer satisfaction, loyalty and advocacy and established a national baseline against which improvement initiatives can be identified and planned.
 With responses coming from customers of nine different power companies, the study found a range of performance across the industry, with customers of each power company experiencing differing levels of satisfaction and reporting a differing range of problems and concerns.
 This paper presents industry-wide observations and trends and does not represent the specific findings of any individual power company.
+Request a copy

-Local government
+Local Government:

 Using satisfaction measurement to Improve Service and Reduce Costs